josephedradan/coronavirus_mapping_to_kml/README.md

 Note: The Latitude and Longitude values from the dataset don't accurately represent the location on the map.

 Edit 3/23/2020:
-LOOKS LIKE THE GUYS AT JOHNHOPKIN'S ACTUALLY DECIDED TO SHOW THE AMOUNT OF PEOPLE INFECTED PER CITY RATHER THAN JUST STATE RENDERING THIS SCRIPT PRETTY USELESS.
+LOOKS LIKE THE GUYS AT JOHNHOPKIN'S ACTUALLY DECIDED TO SHOW THE AMOUNT OF PEOPLE INFECTED PER CITY RATHER THAN JUST STATE RENDERING THIS SCRIPT USELESS.

 How to use:
 1. Download the Kaggle's Novel Corona Virus 2019 Dataset